Lamouresparus/Technical-Writing/Introduction to GitHub.md

 ## What is Github?
-GitHub is an online code hosting platform and version control system, where developers and programmers can collaborate or work on software projects together.
-This makes it possible to keep track of the work done and easily navigate between the various versions of the project while managing the online backup.
+GitHub is a web-based code hosting platform where developers and programmers can collaborate and work on software projects together.
+GitHub stores git repositories online, which makes it possible to:
+* keep track of the work done and
+* easily navigate through the various versions of the project while managing the online backup.

 GitHub is free and quite simple to use and plays a significant role in the Open Source movement.

 ## Why Github?